zhenxuantan/tp/docs/UserGuide.md

 * Edits the task at the specified `INDEX`.
 The index refers to the index number shown in the displayed task list.
 The index **must be a positive integer** 1, 2, 3, ...
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* To set a recurring task to be non-recurring, specify `recurring/none` as one of the arguments.
+* To set a recurring task to be non-recurring, you can specify `recurring/none` as one of the arguments.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Please specify a date if you are changing a todo with no associated date into a deadline/event or recurring task!